Bm1206/Engineered-Biopolymer-Composite-an-affordable-carbon-negative-alternative-to-concrete/README.md

   <sub><b>Figure 3.</b> <i>Segmented MicroCT images of Engineered Biopolymer Composite manufactured with 5 MPa pre-compaction (left animation) and 30 MPa pre-compaction (right animation).
 The raw images were segmented into three distinct regions: aggregate (white, 255), biopolymer (grey, 151), and void (black, 0).</i></sub>
 </p>

+This repository contains the raw and segmented images used in this study.
+The raw images were segmented using Dragonfly, and the segmented images were used to calculate the statistical descriptors presented in this study.
+Additionally, the data for the recycled composite manufactured using 5 MPa pre-compaction are also provided in this repository, as shown below.

 <p align="center">
   <img src="Repository%20Images/EBC_MicroCT.gif" alt="EBC Recycled" width="400">
 </p>